Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 If it is hard to update a library, chances are the problem lies in your codebase.​
 1. _Keep module coupling and component independence low_, to make it easier to change code implementation (such as dealing with new versions of a library) while keeping the same behavior/requirements.
 2. _Develop, maintain and run regression tests._ These help to identify breaking changes in updates.​​
-3. _Create an abstraction layer between the dependency and your code_, this isolates changes coming from a library update, and also makes it easier to replace the library completely.
+3. _Create an abstraction layer between the dependency and your code_ if you can foresee needing to replace it in the future.
+This isolates changes coming from a library update, and also makes it easier to replace the library completely.

 ## Ensuring your open source stays healthy